Welcome to the World Of Motorsport. Pick a budget you think you can afford and then, double it.

 Radio Helmet Kit (Autotel) (link)

-If you’re going to put a radio in your car (or, your second hand car came with one installed) then you’ll need a helmet kit.
+If you’re going to put a radio in your car (or, your second hand car came with one installed) then you’ll need a helmet and intercom kit.
 It’s obviously quite an optional purchase but if you’re planning to test different cars too; a radio kit will inevitably come in handy.
 At the sharper end of racing it’s a given you’re fully geared up which includes radio.
 Running the Ginetta G55 it was just assumed I’d have one.
 And headphones (obviously!).

 Headphones: Custom Moulded from ACS